MichaelPolla/VESS/README.md

 ```
 UnhandledPromiseRejectionWarning: CordovaError: Could not find an installed version of Gradle either in Android Studio,
 or on your system to install the gradle wrapper.
 Please include gradle
 in your path, or install Android Studio
 ```

 Install gradle: https://gradle.org/install

+### iOS build error

+if `npm install ios-deploy -g` fails, run: `sudo npm install --global --unsafe-perm ios-deploy` (as suggested [here](https://github.com/ios-control/ios-deploy/issues/109#issuecomment-92589783))

+If you need to completely clean XCode cache, delete all the content of `Library/Developer/Xcode/DeriveData/`

 ## Color palette